Geoogolla/enterprise-docs/docs/administrator-guide/how-to/check-health-and-status-for-bold-reports-services.md

 ![Status Check](/static/assets/on-premise/images/how-to/status-check.png)

-If you want to obtain a comprehensive assessment of the health of all the applications and sub applications, you can perform a **Health Check**.

-## Health Check
+## To Perform Health Check

-The Health Check involves evaluating the individual services of the Bold Reports services.
+In certain environments, where status checks may not be sufficient, the utilization of health checks becomes imperative.
+Health checks provide a more comprehensive evaluation of the state of each services of an application.
 By accessing the specific URLs provided in the below table, you can assess the health and operational status of each component.

 <table>
   <tr>
     <th>Services</th>
-    <th>Application</th>
+    <th>Main Application</th>
     <th>Sub Application</th>
   </tr>
   <tr>